larnin/Spectrum/README.md

 even think about.
 It's being constantly updated by one of the Distance community members.

-### Installation
-Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Installing-Spectrum) page about Spectrum installation process.

-### Reporting a Bug
-Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Reporting-a-bug) page on how to make a good bug report.

-### Building Spectrum
-Please refer to [this Wiki](https://github.com/Ciastex/Spectrum/wiki/Building-Spectrum-from-source) page on building Spectrum from source.

 ### Getting unstable versions
 [AppVeyor artifacts](https://ci.appveyor.com/project/Ciastex/spectrum/build/artifacts) page contains the binaries for the latest commit.